stevenloe/old-theater/website/content/shows/who-killed-mr-o-blatherskite.md

 For extra fun, come dressed (optional!) in your Western best!

+Tickets can be purchased in person at Nautical Wheelers' Oriental and New Bern Locations.
+Or Online by clicking the "BUY TICKETS NOW" button below.
 Box Office opens one hour before the show ~ Doors open 30 minutes before show begins

 Free Popcorn ~ Beverages by donation.
 All proceeds go to support the Old Theater and the North Carolina History Theater, both 501(c)(3) non-profit organizations.